gioblu/PJON/README.md

 - Single wire (plus common ground) physical layer with up to 50 meters range.
 - Device id implementation to enable univocal communication up to 254 devices.
 - Cyclic Redundancy Check (lightweight one byte XOR based CRC).
 - Acknowledgement of correct packet sending.
 - Collision avoidance to enable multi-master capability.
 - Broadcast functionality to contact all connected devices.
 - Packet manager to track and retransmit failed packet sendings in background.
 - Error handling.

 ####Performance
 - Transfer speed: **42372Bd** or **5.29kB/s**
 - Data throughput: **2.68kB/s**
 - Accuracy: **99.995%**

 ####Compatibility
 - ATmega88/168/328 - 8/16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)
 - ATmega2560 - 16Mhz (Arduino Mega)
 - ATtiny45/85 - 8/16Mhz (Trinket, other ATtiny 85 boards) - see [ATtiny Wiki page](https://github.com/gioblu/PJON/wiki/ATtiny-interfacing)
+- ESP8266 - 80Mhz v.1-7 "AI-THINKER AT", untested with NodeMCU and Frankenstein - see [ESP8266 Arduino](https://github.com/esp8266/Arduino)

 PJON by default runs in `COMPATIBILITY_MODE` at 1.78 kB/s or 14240 baud to offer reliable communication between every supported device; some are clocked to 8Mhz and so not able to run PJON at full speed,  `COMPATIBILITY_MODE` timing values are now really conservative and probably will be changed during development allowing a faster standard cross-architecture communication speed.
 If you have a network made of 16Mhz devices with the same architecture / processor you can set `COMPATIBILITY_MODE` to false in `PJON.h` and run your network at full speed (5.29 kB/s or 42372 baud).

 When including and using PJON, you have the complete access to the microntroller ready to be used, as usual, untouched.
 This happens because PJON is completely software emulated with a non blocking implementation, transforming a painfull walk to the hill in a nice flight.

 Single wire simplicity let you to experiment quickly and with creativity.
 The first test I suggest, at your own risk, is to let two arduino boards communicate through your body touching with the left hand the digital port of the first board (5v 40ma, harmless) and with the right the port of the other one.
 Will be stunning to see high accuracy digital communication running inside a living biological body.
 This opens the mind to possible creative solutions.